 Can Microsoft Office 365 be used as a knowledge portal?

 Yes!
-Microsoft Office 365 - and SharePoint in particular - are both two of the best user-friendly KM tools and are suitable for use by organizations of all sizes.
+Microsoft Office 365 - is suitable for use by organizations of all sizes.

 SharePoint can be used to store, manage, and share information and documents; it makes working with others easier, faster and more efficient, and is ideal as a knowledge portal.
 Just like PowerPoint or Word, SharePoint is a part of Microsoft's 365 suite, making it an easy and seamless choice for organizations looking to integrate their teams onto a KM system, without the costs of re-training employees on a new platform.
 Here's what SharePoint offers: